 Satisfactory scores on the Graduate Record Examination Aptitude Test.
 The Graduate Record Examination is available on specified dates at most major colleges and universities in the United States.
-Information concerning this examination may be obtained by requesting the GRE Bulletin of Information for Graduate School Selection from the Educational Testing Service at one of the following addresses:
+Information concerning this examination may be obtained by requesting the GRE Information Bulletin: Graduate Record Examinations Program from the Educational Testing Service at one of the following addresses:

-Box 955, Princeton, New Jersey 08540 1947 Center Street, Berkeley, California 94704
+Box 955, Princeton, New Jersey 08540 Box 1502, Berkeley, California 94701